Dynamical invariant based shortcut to equilibration in open quantum systems: Shortcut to equilibration for the damped harmonic oscillator

 Such a trap frequency profile necessarily implies non-equilibrium features in the dynamics.
 To quantify them, we calculate the coherence in the system during the STE, which has been suggested to play a key role in the control of open quantum systems \cite{Dann_2020b}.
 We define it as the change of entropy between the diagonal part of the state and the full density matrix in the instantaneous eigenenergy basis \cite{Baumgratz_2014}

 where $S(\rho)=-\Tr(\rho\log(\rho))$ is the von Neumann entropy.
 The coherence is shown in Fig.~\ref{plot_dho}(c).
 One can see that its profile reflects the results we have shown before: coherence is generated in the system when the trap frequency is changing.
 It vanishes when the maximum trap frequency is reached, and increases again when the trap frequency decreases toward the final value.
-There is no coherence remaining in the system at the end of the protocol and the amount generated during the dynamics increases for faster protocols.
+There is no coherence remaining in the system at the end of the protocol since the particle reaches the target Gibbs state.
+Moreover the amount generated during the dynamics increases for faster protocols.
 This also allows to explain why the quench protocol works better than the reference ramp.
 Indeed, coherence causes transitions of the particle between its eigenstates and can be used as a catalysis that helps to accelerate the thermalization of an open quantum system.
 A controlled manipulation of coherence allows to reach the new equilibrium state and this is what the STE achieves.
 Even though the non-optimal protocols do not reach the target state, the sudden quench will always perform better than a smooth ramp that generates much less non-adiabatic excitations.
 Notably, this is in contrast with shortcuts to adiabaticity protocols which require the suppression of such excitations to reach the desired target state \cite{STA}.
+Even though we use a different description of the dynamics of the system, the generation of coherence we observe is in agreement with the STE protocol obtained with the non-adiabatic master equation derived in Ref.~\cite{Dann_2018}.
+This confirms its crucial role in achieving fast thermalization processes in driven open quantum systems \cite{Dann_2020b}.